vlang/pdf/README.md

 From wikipedia:

 *The Portable Document Format (PDF) is a file format developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
 Based on the PostScript language, each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, vector graphics, raster images and other information needed to display it.
-PDF was standardized as ISO 32000 in 2008, and no longer requires any royalties for its implementation.*
+PDF was standardized as ISO 32000 in 2008 and no longer requires any royalties for its implementation.*

-PDF is a common used and wide spread file format, but produce a PDF file it is not a simple task.
+PDF is a commonly-used and widespread file format, but producing one is not a simple task.

-The purpose of this module is to have a small and simple V module in order to create in a quick way simple PDF files.
+The purpose of this module is to have a small V module in order to create PDF files in a quick and simple way.

-**vPDF** is structured in two layer, low and high.

 ## Module layers

-This module is thinked as a minimal PDF creator for a simply use and for produce simple and small PDF.
+>This module should be thought of as a minimal PDF creator for use in the production of simple, small PDFs.

-The module present different layer of usages:

-- low level layer
-- high level layer
+To facilitate this; **vPDF** is structured in two abstraction layers:

 ### Low level layer

-At low level layer it is possible create PDF and write directly to it using few functions.
+> At low level layer, it is possible create PDF and write directly to it using more of the native attributes of the PDF format.

-This layer is intended for users that are able to manage the low level of the PDF files.
+This layer is intended for users that are able to manage the low level details of PDFs and should be used by those that need more direct control of the generated PDF.

 ### High level layer

-At high level there are various functions with the purpose to simplify the writing of the contents of the PDF, no knowledge of the PDF format is required to use them.
+> At high level layer, various features and functions are abstracted away to be managed by the module.
+>
+At this layer, the goal is allow anyone to create and generate PDFs with little, to no, knowledge of the underlying format.

 ## QuickStart

 Let's start with the simplest code possible with this module: the creation of a PDF with only one page and with a simple string on it.

-For this scope we will use the high level layer of **vPDF** :
+For this demonstration, we will use the high level layer of **vPDF** :

 ```v
 import pdf